tzhouhc/dotfiles/README.md

 It's important for most of the scripts used in this repo that the system coreutils is the GNU version, as opposed to the BSD version.

+## Zsh slowness

+Might be due to `oh-my-posh` checking for updates.
+Run `oh-my-posh disable notice` to prevent.

 # Guidelines

 ## Configs